Ivan-Dambulov/LocalBot/README.md

 A privacy-first desktop chat app that runs large language models **entirely on your machine**.

-Built with Python, PySide6, and llama.cpp.
+Built with Python and llama.cpp.
 No cloud API for chat.
 No account.
 Conversations stay in a local SQLite database.

 ---